xDebug & PhpStorm (Docker)

 ⚠️ Note: If you're using the default Docker setup from

-, xDebug is already installed and configured.
+make up, xDebug is already installed and configured.

 ⚙️ xDebug PHP Configuration